Odyssey

 ✍️ Building a GraphQL mutation

-We start with the mutation keyword, and then the name of the (which the Explorer has named IncrementTrackViews for us).
-Inside the brackets, we've got a denoted by the $ symbol called incrementTrackViewsId, which is of type ID and required.
+We start with the mutation keyword, and then the name of the operation (which the Explorer has named IncrementTrackViews for us).
+Inside the brackets, we've got a variable denoted by the $ symbol called incrementTrackViewsId, which is of type ID and required.

-This is set in the Variables section below.
+This variable is set in the Variables section below.
 Right now it's set to null, so let's change it to the same track ID we've been working with: c_0.

 {